vexedmoth/dotfiles/README.md

 sudo systemctl stop bluetooth.service
 ```

-_(If we don't know if the service is enabled or not, we can check by running:)_
+_We can check if the service is enabled/disabled by running:_
 ```zsh
 systemctl status bluetooth.service
 ```